Kryil/AI4149/engine/doc/mechanics.md

 ## Units

-Unit locations are indexed by their top left corner.
+Unit locations are indexed by their center point.

+TODO fix image.
 ![unitIndex]

 ### Commander